metafates/mangal/README.md

 ⚙️ The most important feature of Mangal is that it supports user defined scrapers that can be added with just a few lines of config file (see [config](#config) & [limitations](#limitations))

 🦎 Works in both modes - TUI & Inline.
-Use it as a standalone app or integrate into scripts
+Use it as a standalone app or integrate with scripts

 🍿 This app is inspired by __awesome__ [ani-cli](https://github.com/pystardust/ani-cli).
 Check it out!